christinec-dev/Poket-Book/README.md

 # Poket Book
 Who doesn't need a good note taking app, especially if it is Pokémon Themed!
-This _Poket Book_ allows you to add/delete/edit/view notes, to-do list items, your favorite links, and you can check your calender.
+This cute little _Poket Book_ allows you to add/delete/edit/view notes, to-do list items, your favorite links, and you can check your calender.

 In this project, instead of doing all the coding for the game on a singular app.js or index.js page, I broke my source code up into their respective component and layout files.
 I now have pretty solid understanding of how to seperate and intergrate my component files with and from each other using Local Storage, and I now know how to correctly use more NPM Packages (such as moment, react-calender, react-newline-to-break, font-awesome etc).
 This application is fully functional.
 You can add, view, edit, delete most of the notes, links and to-do's, just note that there are hard coded values already added for testing that can be removed.